 We publish and maintain this guide to give you clear steps to obtain your California Real Estate License.
-We are fully accredited and licensed to practice in California through the CalBRE and have been for the past 30 years.
+We have been in the real estate licensing business for over 40 years and stand behind our products & customer support.

 If you have any questions with this process feel free to call our office and we will be happy to walk you through it.